auferack08/edx-platform/docs/en_us/course_authors/source/developing_course/workflow.rst

 ******************************************************

 When you create your content, you'll also specify if and when students will be able to see it.
-Content visibility depends on several factors: the release dates of the section and subsection, the publishing status of the unit, and the Hide content from students setting.
+Content visibility depends on several factors:

+* The :ref:`course start date<The Course Start Date>`
+* The release dates of the :ref:`section<Set a Section Release Date>` and :ref:`subsection<Set a Subsection Release Date>`
+* The :ref:`publishing status<Hide a Unit from Students>` of the unit
+* The :ref:`Hide content from students<Hide a Unit from Students>` setting

 For more information, see :ref:`Controlling Content Visibility`.

-Also see the following tasks:

-* :ref:`Set a Section Release Date`
-* :ref:`Set a Subsection Release Date`
-* :ref:`Publish a Unit`

 .. _Revising Content: